ALittlePatate/DevourClient/README.md

 # Unknowncheats thread [here](https://www.unknowncheats.me/forum/other-fps-games/475950-devour-multihack-update.html)

 # /!\ READ THIS
-many people are comming here (thanks btw) and asking about the cheat.
-NO the MelonLoader version of the cheat DOES NOT WORK.
-We are working on this new version using C++.
-This takes time but you can follow along on the github page or in annoncements features-state update-logs channels in the discord.
-We do not have an ETA at the moment.
+This is the branch for the V2 of the cheat, this branch will be the one updated if the MelonLoader version gets outdated (happened before).

-This is the branch for the V2 of the cheat, this branch will be the one updated from now.
+For now, use the MelonLoader branch :)
 The v2 is still in development.

 # DevourClient